 Can HTTP handle real-time communication?

 HTTP is not ideal for real-time communication due to its request-response model.
-WebSocket is better suited for real-time, full-duplex communication.
+WebSocket is better suited for real-time applications as it allows full-duplex communication.